mmlacak/crochess/docs/source/libcc/cctags.rst

         Pawn was sacrificed.
 Non-persistent :term:`tag`, equals to ``5``.
         Gained in a move, used or lost in the very same move.

+    .. c:enumerator:: CC_TE_MoveStarterFlag

+        Flag to mark a piece which started a move, i.e. the one that cannot return to its starting position; equals to ``0x80``.

+        This house-keeping flag is obtained after the first ply is finished, and follows the piece for the remainder of the cascade.

+        This flag can be combined with any previous enumerator, e.g. a Serpent starting a move can also obtain Pawn-sacrifice tag, thus yielding ``0x85`` before continuing cascade with its new ply.

     :c:`enum` is tagged with the same :c:enum:`CcTagEnum` name.

+.. c:type:: unsigned char CcTagType

+    Actual storage type, as used in :c:struct:`CcChessboard` :c:member:`tags`;
+    contains only enumerations from :c:enum:`CcTagEnum`.

 .. _lbl-libcc-cctags-functions: